fb pixel

 Our students have been very successful in winning major scholarships and awards in their second years of study.
 In fact, approximately 80% of our second-year students to date have won a major award.
 Several students have also won major awards in both their years of study.

-International students may also wish to look at the Graduate Studies International Student Awards and Financial Aid web page for other information on financial supports.
+International students may also wish to look here for other information on financial supports: International Student Awards and Financial Aid

-Unfortunately, we are typically unable to provide funding support to part-time students, but we provide partial funding when we are able to do so.
-If we are able to provide partial funding, we let students know as soon as we do.
+Unfortunately, we are typically unable to guarantee any funding support to part-time students, but we provide partial funding when we are able to do so.
+If we are able to provide partial funding, we let students know as soon as possible.

 What else should I know if I’m an International student?